ReactiveCocoa/ReactiveSwift/Documentation/FrameworkOverview.md

 # Framework Overview

-This document contains a high-level description of the different components within the ReactiveCocoa framework, and an attempt to explain how they work together and divide responsibilities.
+This document contains a high-level description of the different components within the ReactiveSwift framework, and an attempt to explain how they work together and divide responsibilities.
 This is meant to be a starting point for learning about new modules and finding more specific documentation.